Princeton-AI2-Lab/Chain-of-Ground/README.md

 ## Limitations
 - Reliance on external APIs may introduce latency and rate limits.
 - Formatting deviations can still degrade parsing despite regex fallbacks.
-- The Chinese setting is currently limited to positive samples with `instruction_style=instruction`.

 ## Citation